 You are so drawn into the songs, stories, images and constant remembrance of the Beloved that you may hold on to the form and not want to go on to the next stage.
 You are always thinking about it and tuning your being to stay in that intimate loving relationship with this person you love.

-The devotional path isn’t necessarily a straight line to enlightenment.
 There’s a lot of back and forth, negotiations if you will, between the ego and the soul.
-You look around at all the aspects of suffering, and you watch your heart close in judgment.
-Then you practice opening it again and loving this too, as a manifestation of the Beloved, another way the Beloved is taking form.
+You look around at all the aspects of suffering.
+And you watch your heart close in judgment.
+Then you practice opening it again and loving this too.
+As a manifestation of the Beloved, another way the Beloved is taking form.
 Again your love grows vast.
-In Bhakti, as you contemplate, emulate, and take on the qualities of the Beloved, your heart keeps expanding until you see the whole universe as the Beloved, even the suffering.
+In Bhakti, as you contemplate, emulate, and take on the qualities of the Beloved.
+Your heart keeps expanding until you see the whole universe as the Beloved, even the suffering.

 – Ram Dass, excerpt from Be Love Now, co-authored by Rameshwar Das